samjwill/nvim-unception/README.md

 Terminal buffers will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
-Instead, the desired files and directories will be opened by the "host" Neovim session, which leverages `:argedit` to update its own arguments.
+Instead, the desired files and directories will be opened by the "host" Neovim session, which leverages `:argadd` to update its own arguments.

 https://user-images.githubusercontent.com/25990267/170632310-8bbee2fa-672b-4385-9dea-7ed4501a0558.mp4